-In accordance with Regents' Business & Finance Bulletin BUS-63, the Office of Risk Services reviews and approves the insurance and indemnification language in campus contracts.
+In accordance with Regents' Business & Finance Bulletin BUS-63, the Office of Risk Services reviews and approves the insurance and indemnification language in all campus contracts.
+(CLICK HERE to learn more about the campus contracting process.)

 Who Can Sign Contracts